konnir/rtl_wer_visualizer/README.md

 ## Features

-- Allow testing of STT server using a voice file and a text file with the actual translation.
+- Allow testing of STT server using a voice file and a text file with the actual transcription.
+- Allow testing of STT output using a text file and a text file with the actual transcription.
 - Enable visualization of the JIWER report.

 ## Installation